 - Eye Damage- Some particles used in abrasive blasting are incredibly tiny, so if they get into someone's eye, they can do some real damage.
 Although an eyewash station can flush out most of the particulate, some pieces may get stuck and take time to come out naturally.
 It's easy to scratch the cornea as well, which can lead to permanent vision loss.

-- Skin Abrasion- Since the purpose of abrasive blasting is to remove surface materials, these machines can be pretty dangerous if used without protection.
+- Skin Abrasion- Since the purpose of abrasive blasting is to remove surface materials, these machines can be pretty dangerous if used without proper abrasive blasting PPE.
 For example, if a worker accidentally sandblasts their hand, they could remove sections of their skin and tissue.
 Making matters worse, the particles will get lodged into the flesh and will be almost impossible to extract.

 - Lead Poisoning- While lead shot is rarely used in modern applications, some industries may use toxic metals for abrasive blasting.
 Over time, workers can develop heavy metal poisoning if these particles end up in their bloodstream, either through breathing or injury.